-He joined ISGlobal as an ICREA Research Professor in 2007 and recently co-ascribed to the Institut Germans Trias I Pujol (IGTP).
-He is presently the President of the Grupo Español de Investigación e Innovación en Vesículas Extracelulares (GEIVEX) and Co-Founder of Innovex Therapeutics SL, the first Spanish company using extracellular vesicles for the development of vaccines and diagnostics.d'aquesta espècie de malària.
+He joined ISGlobal as an ICREA Research Professor in 2007 and co-ascribed to the Institut Germans Trias i Pujol (IGTP) in 2015.
+He is presently the President of the Grupo Español de Investigación e Innovación en Vesículas Extracelulares (GEIVEX) and Co-Founder of Innovex Therapeutics SL, the first Spanish company using Extracellular Vesicles as vaccines against infectious diseases.

 - Molecular bases of the pathology in P. vivax malaria.
 We have contributed to the identification and characterization of variant genes in P. vivax malaria (del Portillo et al., Nature 2001; Fernandez-Becerra et al., Mol Microbiol 2005; Carlton et al, del Portillo et al., Nature 2008; Fernandez-Becerra et al., Trends Parasitol 2009; Lopez et al., BMC Genomics 2013).

 - Cryptic infections and exosomes.
 Our investigations indicate that cryptic niches outside the liver, in particular in the bone marrow and the spleen, can represent a major source of hypnozoites-unrelated recrudescences.
 We are presently exploring the role of exosomes as intercellular vehicles between the bone marrow and the spleen and cytoadherence mediated by Vir proteins as the molecular basis of cryptic infections in P. vivax (Siqueira et al., 2012 PLoS Neg Trop Dis.; Brito et al., 2020 J Inf Dis.; Fernandez-Becerra et al., 2020 Proc Nat Acad Sci; Toda et al., 2020 Nat Comm.